Learning the first signs of diabetes in men can help prevent type 2 diabetes

 Type 2 diabetes is linked to insulin resistance in the cells of your body.
 Excessive amounts of blood glucose create an increasingly higher demand for insulin.
 Eventually, the pancreas cannot make enough insulin to keep up with demand, and blood sugar levels rise.

 Prediabetes is a condition that develops before type 2 diabetes.
 With prediabetes, your blood sugar is higher than normal, but lower than in diabetes.
 Prediabetes does not always lead to signs, but it can.
-Prediabetes signs in men could include acanthosis nigricans, which is darkening of the skin on the neck or armpits, or changes in their eyes as an early sign of retinopathy.
+Signs on the skin of prediabetes in men could include acanthosis nigricans, which is darkening of the skin on the neck or armpits, or changes in their eyes as an early sign of retinopathy.

 Who Is More Likely to Get Diabetes?